jakmuell/weather_rp5/README.md

 ## Example Usage

-To get records for the weather station in Sao Paulo starting on February 1, 2024 and ending on April 1, 2024, you may use the following code (provided you have import pandas and date from the datetime module):
+To get records for the weather station in Sao Paulo starting on February 1, 2024 and ending on April 1, 2024, you may use the following code (provided you have imported pandas and date from the datetime module):
 ```
 url = 'https://rp5.ru/Weather_archive_in_Sao_Paulo'
 wmo_id = get_station_id(url)